You are here: HomeEasy Guitar Tips

 I recommend dropping the lower pitched strings.
 Why?
 Because chances are you're working on open chords.
 Some open chords require you to not play the lower-E string, and sometimes the A string.
 So, simplify a difficult chord form by playing only the high-e, B, and G strings.

-For example, it's not uncommon to struggle with the switch from G-major to C-major.
+For example, it is not uncommon to struggle with the switch from G-major to C-major.
 Here's how the chords are normally played:

 Most people make the switch from G to C by moving the 1-finger first, then moving the 2 & 3.
 This takes time and lots of practice.
 Until you can make the switch smoothly, try the easy guitar way... play only the first three strings, as shown below: